Growing the family business

 The modern porcelain tiles from the Grunge range were used in the hallways and the washrooms to create a stylish, quality look.

 The popular Swansea fish and chip shop has transformed itself beyond recognition.
 Seven years after Hiks opened in Llangyfelach Road, the expansion is helping to take the business to the next level.
 A new takeaway is now complemented by a 41-seater restaurant and accompanying car park, all just next door to the original site.

-The restaurant has been up and running for three months at time of writing, and Emir is delighted with the finished look.
-The take away business has already doubled and the restaurant business is growing.
+The restaurant has been up and running for three months at the time of writing, and Emir is delighted with the finished look.
+The takeaway business has already doubled and the restaurant business is growing.

 You can visit Hiks restaurant at 189 Llangyfelach Road, SA5 9LE, or check out their offering at http://hiks.co/.

 If you are inspired by Hiks’ transformation and want to spice up the look of your establishment or home, you can request free samples of any range of tiles you’ve got your eye on to see how they would fit into your surroundings, or get in touch with our experts for professional advice on how to achieve your vision.
 You can also make use of our team’s expert knowledge of tiling, style and suitability in person at our Cardiff or Swansea showroom.